 Article 9.5 Suspension of Clinical Privileges - In the event that the Program Director determines that a student's conduct has presented concerns regarding patient safety, substandard care, or was unprofessional in nature, the student will be placed on academic probation and the student's clinical education will be immediately suspended.
 The matter will be forwarded to the Health Professions Student Promotions Committee for further consideration and action.
-Following the suspension of clinical privileges by the Program Director, the student is prohibited from any clinical activities pending the outcome of the deliberations of the Health Professions Student Promotions Student Promotions Committee, the student shall remain in good standing.
+Following the suspension of clinical privileges by the Program Director, the student is prohibited from any clinical activities pending the outcome of the deliberations of the Health Professions Student Promotions Committee.
+During the period between clinical privileges being suspended and the decision(s) of the Health Professions Student Promotions Committee, the student shall remain in good standing.
 The Program Director may require the student to participate or prohibit the student from participating in non-clinical activities during this time.